Last updated on June 14, 2021

 Modern History of the Sancy Diamond

 According to some historians, the Sancy Diamond was recovered and sold to the Spanish Crown’s Minister, Manuel de Godoy; however, this fact has never been confirmed.
 The Sancy is also believed to have owned the Queen of Spain until the arrival of Joseph Bonaparte.
 The gemstone reappeared only after 20 years in Florence, where it was sold to Prince Demidov of Russia in 1828.

 According to other historians, the Sancy has never been recovered but reappeared in 1828 and was sold to Prince Demidov of Russia for around £88,000.
 The gemstone remained with him up to 1865 when he decided to sell the stone to an Indian entrepreneur, Sir Jamsetee Jeejeebhoy, for an approximate £100,000.
 Two years later, the gem was displayed by a French jeweller G Bapst with a price tag of 1,000,000 French francs.

 In 1906, the Sancy diamond was purchased by Viscount William Astor, Ist Viscount Astor, as a wedding gift when his son Waldorf Astor married Nancy Langhorne.
 Viscountess Astor often wore the gem in a tiara on state occasions.

-After the death of Lady Astor in 1964, the pale yellow diamond was inherited by her son and remained in the family 72 years until the Louvre Museum purchased the pear-shaped gem for $1 million in 1978.
+After the death of Lady Astor in 1964, the pale yellow diamond was inherited by her son and remained in the family for 72 years until the Louvre Museum purchased the shield-shaped gem for $1 million in 1978.

 Today the Sancy Diamond rests in the Apollo Gallery, an area dedicated to King Louis XVI.